-If you’re one of the people who was able to take advantage of the killer Hong Kong Airlines deals last week, you might be wondering where to credit the miles.
+If you’re one of the people who was able to take advantage of the killer Hong Kong Airlines deals last August, your trip is likely approaching soon, and you might be wondering where to credit the miles.
+I originally wrote this post right after the fare was published, but a few things have changed, so I figured we were due for an update.

 I personally booked tickets to Vietnam — a trip with our moms that my cousin Heather and I have been wanting to take for a few years — and did so without giving too much thought to the points accrual.